project-89/argOS/designDocsBackup/architecture/system-overview.md

-# TinySim: A Comprehensive System Overview
+# ArgOS: A Comprehensive System Overview

-TinySim represents a new approach to simulating intelligent agents by combining high-performance Entity-Component-System (ECS) architecture with sophisticated cognitive modeling.
+ArgOS represents a new approach to simulating intelligent agents by combining high-performance Entity-Component-System (ECS) architecture with sophisticated cognitive modeling.
 Let's explore how all the pieces work together to create rich, emergent behaviors.

 ## The Core Architecture

-At its heart, TinySim is built on a fundamental insight: complex behavior emerges from the interaction of simple, well-defined systems.
+At its heart, ArgOS is built on a fundamental insight: complex behavior emerges from the interaction of simple, well-defined systems.
 Rather than trying to model intelligence as a monolithic system, we break it down into distinct, interacting components that each handle specific aspects of cognition and behavior.

 ### The Data Foundation

-Everything in TinySim starts with how we store and manage data.
+Everything in ArgOS starts with how we store and manage data.
 Instead of traditional object-oriented approaches where each agent would be a complex object with methods and properties, we separate data (components) from behavior (systems).
 This isn't just a technical choice - it fundamentally shapes how we can model and process agent behavior.

 For example, when an agent forms a memory, we don't store that memory as a property of an agent object.
 Instead: